Lviv pogroms (1941): Aftermath

-Manipulation of historical memory
+Historiography and historical memory

+The memory and historiography of the pogroms have been widely contested.
+Soviet historiography downplayed the ethnicity of both victims and perpetrators, emphasising Nazi German violence against Soviet citizens.
+Ukrainian nationalist accounts have typically downplayed the role of the OUN in the violence, and some recent historians, such as Per Anders Rudling and John-Paul Himka have sought to rebalance this, emphasised the role of antisemitism in the Ukrainian nationalist movement, and documented OUN attempts to absolve Ukrainians of responsibility.
+Other historians, such as Alexander J. Motyl, have criticised Himka's position as one-sided, and emphasised the complexity of the events, including Polish participation.

-OUN's denials of its role in the Holocaust began in 1943 after it became obvious that Germany would lose the war.
+According to Rudling, OUN's denials of its role in the Holocaust began in 1943 after it became obvious that Germany would lose the war.
 In October 1943, OUN issued instructions for preparation of materials that would suggest that Germans and Poles bore responsibility for anti-Jewish violence.
 Further, OUN wanted to spread disinformation that Lviv's Jewish council blamed Ukrainians for the pogroms only because it was under pressure from Germans to do so.
-The tone of OUN's leaflets and proclamations also changed, omitting the explicit anti-semitic references which they had previously contained.
+The tone of OUN's leaflets and proclamations also changed, omitting the explicit antisemitic references which they had previously contained.

-The whitewashing continued after the war, with OUN's propaganda describing its legacy as a "heroic Ukrainian resistance against the Nazis and the Communists".
+According to Rudling, the "whitewashing" continued after the war, with OUN's propaganda describing its legacy as a "heroic Ukrainian resistance against the Nazis and the Communists".
 This was accompanied by a flood of memoirs from veterans of OUN, Ukrainian Insurgent Army (UPA, which became dominated by OUN members) and SS Division Galicia.
 OUN closely guarded its archives, limiting access to information and retyping, back-dating, and censoring its documents before releasing them to scholars.
 OUN also developed ties to Ukrainian diaspora across the Atlantic, including academics of Ukrainian descent, such as OUN veteran and historian Taras Hunczak and UPA veteran and historian Lev Shankovsky.
 These academics, in turn, produced accounts sympathetic to OUN.
 After the opening of the Soviet archives in the 1990s, it became possible to compare OUN's version of history to authentic documents.

 Modern Lviv is 90 per cent Ukrainian.
 In Soviet Ukraine, as elsewhere in the Soviet Union, Jews, the primary targets of the Nazi genocide, were subsumed into undifferentiated Soviet civilian victims of the war.
 In post-Soviet Ukraine, the new commemorative practices focused primarily on Lviv's Ukrainian past, while the lost Jewish and Polish populations were largely ignored.
 Some of these practices have been problematic.
 For example, the site of the Prison on Łącki Street, one of the several locations of the "prison action" in July 1941, is now a museum.
 Its permanent exhibition (as of 2014) did not mention the pogrom.
 No memorial to the Jewish victims of the pogrom existed in the same timeframe.